tommyku/blog3/content/blog/oh-my-gosh-space.md

 </figure>

-To make the matter worse, static site generator likes to minify HTML during build but not during development, so it could take you like an hour or so diff-ing the pages on DevTool trying to spot the difference, which you couldn't, until you shout...
+To make the matter worse, static site generator likes to minify HTML during build but not during development, so it could take you an hour or so diff-ing the pages on DevTool trying to spot the difference, which you couldn't, until you shout...